 Friends of Cedar Mountain Battlefield oﬀers guided tours anytime for visitors who contact us in advance, but there are advantages to visiting during our annual event, always the second weekend in August.
 Several activities are planned, and as Mike Dove learned, you never know who you might meet.

 After taking in an artillery demonstration Mike and his cousin Kay chatted with living historian Kevin Dawson.
-During the conversation Dawson revealed he also had an ancestor in the Confederate army, killed at the Battle of Cedar Mountain.
+During the conversation Dawson revealed he too had an ancestor in the Confederate army killed at the Battle of Cedar Mountain.